xmindltd/xmind-sdk-js/docs/en.md

 The [`xmind-sdk-js`](https://github.com/xmindltd/xmind-sdk-js) is an official library that implements a lot of functions as same as the UI client.
 If you use UI client, you could have already known how to use this library.

-In order to use conveniently, a very important concept you should know is that everything is component and each of component has a unique `topicId`.
+In order to use conveniently, a very important concept you should know is that everything is component and each of component has a unique `componentId`.

 All of the components will be connected as a map tree.